bassrehab/python-twitter-oauth/README.md

 ### Running the Code

 1. Make sure dependencies are installed.
+Code was tested on Python 2.7.X

     ```sh
     pip install flask